There is

 -

-Early legal strategy is critical, especially in breath, blood, and roadside testing cases.
+Early legal advice matters most in breath, blood, and roadside-testing cases.

 Why DUI and DWI Do Not Exist in Canadian Law